 Now that you have the wireless and security infrastructure to support BYOD, 1:1, and the thousands of applications you’re going to have running on your wireless network.
 You’ll need to have a way to manage the student’s device.
 How will you make sure that each device has an acceptable level operating system or anti-virus?
 How will you make sure each student has the proper applications loaded on their devices?
 This is where MDM comes into play.

 As technology in the classroom increases, the IT department needs to know everything about their school wireless network, what they can support and how they can plan their campus or school wireless network to support devices of the future.
 If your school wireless network is ready for an upgrade, SecurEdge Networks can provide the best planning, deployment and design for your school or college campus.
-We have designed outdoor and indoor wireless networks for schools all over the country.
-Contact us here if you have any questions or would like a free consultation.
 You can also download our Free School Wireless Network Design Guide for more information.
 Good luck!